-CM/GC projects will have construction costs of less than five-hundred million dollars (\$500,000,000) as determined by the Department's Latest Preliminary Estimate.
+CM/GC projects will have construction costs of less than seven-hundred fifty million dollars (\$750,000,000) as determined by the Department's Latest Preliminary Estimate.
 Transportation projects from all modes under NC General Statues 136 could be considered for CM/GC.
 The appropriate selection of projects for CM/GC is extremely important.
 Typically, CM/GC projects may be considered if they fall within at least one of the following broad categories:

-- 1. Projects where design and construction need to be expedited for the public good or to capitalize on advanced or specific funding opportunities. - 2.
-Emergency Projects. - 3.
+1. Projects where design and construction need to be expedited for the public good or to capitalize on advanced or specific funding opportunities.

+- 2. Emergency Projects. - 3.
 Projects with complex constructability or traffic phasing issues. - 4.
-Projects affording opportunities for innovation. - 5.
-Unusual projects that do not lend themselves to normal design-build or design-build procedures.
+Projects affording opportunities for innovation.

+5. Unusual projects that do not lend themselves to normal design-bid-build, design-build or progressive design-build procedures.